Taylor Swift Shuts Down Interviewer Who Asked Her About ‘Settling Down and Having Kids’

 Although she dodged the question from RTL about her personal life, she did reflect on the lessons that she’s gained in her twenties and how they’ve informed her maturity now, Entertainment Tonight notes.

-In a recent op-ed for Elle Magazine, she appeared to address the controversy that erupted after Kim Kardashian shared recordings of a conversation which indicated that Swift knew about the provocative lyric about her that Kanye West included in his song “Famous” Swift and her team had previously implied that she had no idea about it before the song was released.
-In response, several social media users started posting the snake emoji on her Instagram and Twitter posts.
-But while she promoted her last album Reputation, the singer included lots of serpent iconography in her marketing.
+In a recent op-ed for Elle Magazine, she appeared to address the controversy that erupted after Kim Kardashian shared recordings of a conversation which indicated that Swift knew about the provocative lyric that Kanye West included in his song “Famous” about her although the singer and her team had previously implied that she had no idea about it before the song was released.
+In response, a number of social media users started posting the snake emoji on her Instagram and Twitter posts.
+This was likely because the singer included lots of serpent iconography while she promoted her last album, Reputation.

 “The fact that so many people jumped on board with it led me to feeling lower than I’ve ever felt in my life, but I can’t tell you how hard I had to keep from laughing every time my 63-foot inflatable cobra named Karyn appeared onstage in front of 60,000 screaming fans,” she continued.

 Swift has been teasing her fans about her seventh studio album for which “ME!” is the first single.
-As Buzzfeed reports, Taylor has been cryptic with her fans about the details and they have been searching for clues about the album’s title in the music video for the single.
-Fans have been making lots of guesses but they’ll all have to wait until the singer herself reveals all.
+As Buzzfeed reports, Taylor has been cryptic about the details so Swifties have been searching for clues about the album’s title in the music video for the single.
+Fans have been taking lots of guesses but they’ll all have to wait until the singer herself reveals all.